ProAccess/place-image/readme.md

 -   default.latex — The default latex template by Pandoc author John MacFarlane, to which I added those statements.
 -   eisvogel.latex - The latex template by Pascal Wagler, based upon template by Pandoc author John MacFarlane.
-This is the latex template I prefer for its expanded capabilities.
+This is a superb latex template I prefer for its expanded capabilities.

 ## Image wrapping issues in latex/pdf documents